STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 13.3 Billing by SP Group

-Once your accounts have been transferred to SP Group under Clause 13.1, SP Group is required under the Rules to bill you at such tariffs stipulated under Clause 21.1a. or b., or as per the Rules (as may be amended from time to time) by the relevant authority.
+Once your accounts have been transferred to SP Group under Clause 13.1, SP Group is required under the Rules to bill you at such tariffs as stipulated under Clause 21.1(a) or (b), or as set out in the Rules (as may be amended from time to time) by the relevant authority.

 14. RECONNECTION AFTER DISCONNECTION